 - Feeling the teeth with a finger or dental explorer can also reveal chips and cracks.

-- Using dental dyes stains teeth and make cracks more prominent looking.
+- Using dental dyes stains teeth, and makes cracks more prominent.

 - Looking for signs of gum inflammation is often a major indicator that a tooth is damaged.